stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/environments.md

 There are two type of environments for each tenant:

-- mandatory environment
+- Mandatory environments
-- optional environment
+- Optional environments

 ## Mandatory Environments

-There are two mandatory environments for tenant
+There are two mandatory environments per tenant:

 ### Build

-Build environment contains all pipeline configurations like *pipeline,eventlistener,pipelinrun etc*.
+Build environment contains all tekton pipeline configurations/resources like *pipeline,eventlistener,pipelinrun etc*.
 This environment is used for running pipelines of tenant applications.

 ### Preview